reneang17/dharma-resources/README.md

 # License Information

+## About the open source license of the code in this repo

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for details.

 ## About the license of distribution of the *Dhammapada Reflections Series* and *A Dhammapada for Contemplation* by Ajahn Munindo

 These publications are made available for free distribution by Aruno Publications.